 The Village of Baytowne Wharf is a unique pedestrian shopping, dining and recreation area within the resort.
 It’s located near the water and with the variety of restaurants and nightlife, there’s no reason to leave the resort.
 My dinner choice is the Marlin Grill where I feasted on locally caught grouper sautéed and topped with lump crab meat and shrimp accompanied by asparagus.
 I ended the meal with homemade key lime pie.

 For a casual dinner, try the Marina Bar & Grill.
 Say “hello” to the resident parrot and the clam cakes are heavenly!
 You must try the Sandestin Sandollar.
 It’s the spirit and flavor of the resort in a glass.
-After dinner, enjoy a cocktail and the lively nightlife at either Fat Tuesdays or Rum Runners.
+After dinner, enjoy a cocktail and the lively nightlife at either Fat Tuesday or Rum Runners.

 Grab a coffee and fresh baked muffin at Caffe Siena, a coffee shop at the entrance to the Village of Baytowne Wharf.